Want to control who can change the status of a Lead or an Order?

 Stage Transition Rules enable you to control who can make a particular stage change.
 You can set rules for every possible stage change within your table.

-For instance, if you want that a user with the role of an HR should be able to change the stage of an employee payroll from Prepared to Sent for Approval, but it should move to the Approved stage only by the Accounts team user, you can set Stage Transition Rules to control the same.
+For instance, if you want that only a user with the role of Sales or Management should be able to change the stage of a Lead from New to Prospecting, and no user with the role of Accounts should be able to make this change in the Lead Stage, you can set Stage Transition Rules to control the same.

 To implement stage level permissions based on User Roles, the following steps need to be performed:

-For a stage change from any stage, A to B, enter the roles to whom you want to grant the permission to make the stage change.
-Similarly, you can grant permissions for every possible stage change.
+For a stage change from one stage to another, enter the roles to whom you want to grant permission to make the stage change.
 Only the Transition Rules that you specify will decide which user can make a certain change.

 Remember: If you leave the Roles field blank, any role will be able to make that particular transition.
 You can choose to set the Roles for transitions on which you want to set access control and leave the rest in which you do not want to set any constraints.